Red Beans and Sausage is the perfect comfort food dish!

 After 1 1/2 hours, add the sliced sausage to the pot and stir.
 (Add more water if beans are too thick).

-Once sausage is added, cook for an additional 30 minutes or until beans are tender.
+Once the sausage is added, cook for an additional 30 minutes or until the beans are tender.

-Leftovers can easily be frozen in a gallon zip lock bag.
+Leftovers can easily be frozen in a gallon zip lock bag or Tupperware dish.
 Once you’re ready to eat the beans again, just thaw them, put them in a pot on low heat, reheat and you’re good to go.

-Speaking of seasonings, of course, we all know that beans taste even better the second day when the seasonings have soaked in.
+Speaking of seasonings, the beans taste even better the second day when the seasonings have soaked in.
 I mean talking about good!

 You may also like: